grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=42 (0x2A) - State
-    VSCP_TYPE_INFORMATION_STATE
-A node indicates that a state change has occurred.
+    VSCP_TYPE_INFORMATION_STATEA node indicates that a state change has occurred.
 Th numerical ID for the current state and the state that is about to become active is supplied.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |